Randommood/GreatWideOpen2014/README.md

 * Introduction to Relational Databases
   * A bit of history
-  * Relational tenants & data model (concepts, constraints, properties)
+  * Relational tenets & data model (concepts, constraints, properties)
   * Common mistakes
 * MySQL
   * A bit of context